PrefectHQ/prefect-recipes/devops/infrastructure-as-code/aws/batch-integrations/README.md

 ## 2 - Queue to Batch
 Messages in the queue are read off as events by the `queue_to_batch` Lambda, and submitted to Batch.
 Any failed responses from AWS Batch are re-queued.
+The SQS <-> Lambda interaction is per region - a separate deployment would be required for each region this configuration is required in.
 This Lambda unpacks the message with the `submit-jobs` parameters in #1, in addition to embedding two values for lookup later in DynamoDB: `flowId` and `messageId`.
 The submission to batch looks as below. `jobDefinition`, `jobName`, and `jobQueue` are all required parameters passed in 1. `**job_details` unpacks any additional kwargs in the body of `job_details`, such as `containerOverrides`.
 ```